Support Us Button Widget

 Today Washington Square Mall isn’t what it once was, but visitors can shop from the few remaining tenants — and check out Simon Mall ads from the early 2000s.
 Note: The mall has a strict no-photos policy in place.

-In 2022, Lafayette Square Mall closed to the public for renovations but has yet to reopen.
-Earlier this year, Lafayette’s developer unveiled new plans to transform the mall into a mixed-use site that calls for the demolition of much of the vacant mall space.
+In 2022, Lafayette Square Mall closed to the public for renovations and has yet to reopen.
+Last year, the developer unveiled new plans to transform the mall into a mixed-use site that calls for the demolition of much of the vacant mall space.

 Though these malls have changed, Indianapolis still has a number of other thriving shopping centers where you can make like NSYNC and buy, buy, buy: